Social Media Strategy Plan:

 5. Create content calendar:

 A content calendar should be part of any social media strategy.
 It keeps your efforts aligned with your objective and helps in planning what content to create and what content to share on social media.

-Make a balance between self promotional content and useful content to keep your audience engaged.
+Make a balance between self-promotional content and useful content to keep your audience engaged.

 While creating social media calendar take note of your marketing budget.
-Make calendar that you can follow within your budget constraints.
+Make a calendar that you can follow within your budget constraints.
 There is no point of making a social media calendar, you cannot follow.